 Also on Saturday 7 February, the Scotch Team for Canada played the first of three practice games in England.
 The team travelled to their base in Manchester on the Friday and, on the following day, won 7-3 in Darwen in Lancashire.
 On Monday 9 February, the Scotland side beat Manchester Wanderers 8-1 and, a day later, they beat Nottingham Forest 2-0.
 William Somers, Johnny Kay and Harry McNeil played in all three matches.
 David Davidson played in the first game.

 The Scotch Team for Canada were in action again on Saturday 14 February, drawing 2-2 with Scotch Counties at Kinning Park.
 William Thomson, William Somers, David Davidson, George Ker and Johnny Kay played.
-On the same day, Glasgow beat Sheffield 1-0 at the Sheaf Grounds in Sheffield.
+On the same day, a weakened Glasgow side beat Sheffield 1-0 at Sheaf House Gardens, Bramall Lane in Sheffield before a crowd of 4,000.
 Charles Campbell and Eadie Fraser played for Glasgow.
 A further member of the Glasgow team, J Campbell, was listed as being a Queen’s Park player but his name does not crop up anywhere else.

 On Saturday 21 February 1880, Queen’s Park and Thornliebank contested the Scottish Cup Final at Cathkin Park.
 There were close upon 5,000 spectators inside the ground but possibly a greater number on elevated spots round the ground who had been reluctant to pay enhanced prices to sit in the open air on a dirty wet afternoon.
 The ground was soft after heavy rain and was in a very poor state in places.